-The VEGAFLEX 81 is a level sensor with cable or rod probe for continuous level or interface measurement, suitable for applications in liquids.
+The VEGAFLEX 83 is a level sensor with coated cable or rod probe for continuous level or interface measurement, particularly suitable for applications in the chemical industry.

-Functional principle - level measurement
+Functional principle level measurement

 High frequency microwave pulses are guided along a steel cable or a rod.
 Upon reaching the medium surface, the microwave pulses are reflected.
 The running time is evaluated by the instrument and output as level.